 Response: Newly created table from CTAS gets distribution from the original table.

-First column (same as in Teradata).
+The first column (same as in Teradata).

 Zone maps work best for integer data types.

 Of course, a large list, especially when compared to Oracle.
-PK and FK enforcement is a big drawback though this is typically enforced at ETL or ELT process [ELT: Extract, Transform and Load.
+PK and FK enforcement is a big drawback though this is typically enforced at ETL or ELT process [ELT: Extract, Transform, and Load.
 Note that ‘Transform’ and ‘Load’ can happen within Netezza].